emanuelefavero/trpc-web-socket-subscriptions/README.md

-# tRPC
+# tRPC Web Socket Subscriptions

-This is a cheat sheet repo for tRPC, a library for building typesafe APIs between server and client
+This is a cheat sheet repo for setting up tRPC with [WebSocket Subscriptions](https://trpc.io/docs/subscriptions).

-> Note: tRPC main features work with TypeScript
+> Note: tRPC is a library for building typesafe APIs between server and client (tRPC main features work with TypeScript)

+## Web Sockets

+[Web Sockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) are a protocol for bi-directional, real-time communication between a client (such as a web browser) and a server.
+They are commonly used to build real-time applications, such as online games, chat applications, and collaborative editing tools.

+## Web Socket Subscriptions

+Web Socket Subscriptions are a way to use Web Sockets to subscribe to data changes on the server.

 ## Installation

+> Note: The installation will be the same as my [trpc repo](https://github.com/emanuelefavero/trpc) apart from the `npm i ws` command which installs the WebSocket library

 - clone repo and `cd` into it
 - `cd` into `server` and run `npm install`